Supernova remnant: Origin of cosmic rays

-This hypothesis is supported by a specific mechanism called "shock wave acceleration" based on Enrico Fermi's ideas, which is still under development.
+This hypothesis is supported by a specific mechanism, "shock wave acceleration", based on Enrico Fermi's ideas, which is still under development.

 In 1949, Fermi proposed a model for the acceleration of cosmic rays through particle collisions with magnetic clouds in the interstellar medium.
 This process, known as the "Second Order Fermi Mechanism", increases particle energy during head-on collisions, resulting in a steady gain in energy.
-A later model to produce Fermi Acceleration was generated by a powerful shock front moving through space.
-Particles that repeatedly cross the front of the shock can gain significant increases in energy.
+A later model for Fermi Acceleration was proposed by a powerful shock front moving through space.
+Particles that repeatedly cross the shock front can gain significant energy.
 This became known as the "First Order Fermi Mechanism".

-Supernova remnants can provide the energetic shock fronts required to generate ultra-high energy cosmic rays.
-Observation of the SN 1006 remnant in the X-ray has shown synchrotron emission consistent with it being a source of cosmic rays.
-However, for energies higher than about 10^{18} eV a different mechanism is required as supernova remnants cannot provide sufficient energy.
+Supernova remnants can provide the energetic shock fronts needed to generate ultra-high-energy cosmic rays.
+Observations of the SN 1006 remnant in X-rays have shown synchrotron emission consistent with it being a source of cosmic rays.
+However, for energies higher than about 10^{18} eV, a different mechanism is required as supernova remnants cannot provide sufficient energy.

 It is still unclear whether supernova remnants accelerate cosmic rays up to PeV energies.
 The future telescope CTA will help to answer this question.